anthiras/crimson/README.md

 ## Architecture

-* Frontend:
-  * React JS
-  * Bootstrap
-* Backend:
 * Laravel PHP
 * Onion architecture
 * Core domain layer
 * REST/JSON API controllers
 * Repositories for writing data using domain models
 * Queries for reading data using Laravel resources
 * Repositories and queries are segregated and defined in interfaces
 * Persistence is implemented in Laravel Eloquent/MySQL, and dependency injected

-* External services:
+External services:
 * Auth0 for authentication

 ## Developer setup